nobodyisnobody/write-ups/Fword.CTF.2021/pwn/peaky.and.the.brain/README.md

 and write a ROP in stack, to do a simple open/read/write ROP, that will dump the flag to stdout,

-the stdout output, will be return to us on the webpage..
+the stdout output, will be returned to us on the webpage..

 Here is the python code to do that so...